WHAT IS BENOQUIK MONOBENZONE 20 CREAM

 Benoquik Monobenzone cream contains the active ingredient monobenzone 20% (mono benzyl ether of hydroquinone) in a water-soluble base containing sodium lauryl sulfate, purified water, propylene glycol, cetyl alcohol, and white wax.

 TREATING VITILIGO WITH BENOQUIK MONOBENZONE 20% CREAM

-Benoquik Monobenzone 20% cream contains monobenzone a chemical that is used to treat vitiligo, a skin condition in which irregular patches of skin lose color and become whitened, due to destruction of the pigment producing cells called melanocytes.
-Monobenzone in Benoquik cream is used for depigmentation of the skin and works by causing destruction of remaining melanocytes and by inhibiting the tyrosine enzyme that is involved in the production of melanin, the pigment that gives color to the skin.
+Benoquik Monobenzone 20% cream contains monobenzone a chemical that is used to treat vitiligo, a skin condition in which irregular patches of skin lose color and become whitened, due to the destruction of the pigment-producing cells called melanocytes.
+Monobenzone in Benoquik cream is used for depigmentation of the skin and works by causing the destruction of remaining melanocytes and by inhibiting the tyrosine enzyme that is involved in the production of melanin, the pigment that gives color to the skin.
 As the amount of melanin produced decreases, the areas of normal skin gradually lighten to match the patches of vitiliginous paler skin.
 Decolouration of the skin using Monobenzone cream is permanent and makes the skin sensitive to sunburn.

 SIDE EFFECTS OF BENOQUIK MONOBENZONE 20% CREAM